maxmayermader/rpi-nas/docs/monitoringSetup.md

 - Confirm the `Authorization: Token ...` custom header is set correctly

 **No temperature data**
-- Confirm the thermal file is mounted into the Telegraf container in `docker-compose.yml`
+- Confirm the thermal file is mounted into the Telegraf container in `docker compose.yml`
 - Check it exists on the host: `cat /sys/class/thermal/thermal_zone0/temp`